Komuna e Parisit,Tirana, Albania

 Students are required to attend

 lectures and labs.
-Lecture handouts and lab notes will be available before
+Lecture handouts and lab notes

 Participation: Participation extends beyond mere attendance.
 You may miss up to two